mustafa-boorenie/mustafa-boorenie/README.md

 <h1>👋 Hi, I’m @mustafa-boorenie </h1>

-<h3>I’m interested in pursuing the intersection of technology, medicine and art...</h3>
+<h3>I’m a doctor and developer interested in pursuing the intersection of technology, medicine and art...</h3>

 <h3>My programming languages are...</h3>